Skip to content

 Reach for Windsurf if:

-- You are budget-conscious and Cursor’s $20/month feels steep
+• You are budget-conscious and Cursor’s $20/month feels steep

-- You are starting fresh (no Cursor muscle memory to overcome)
+• You are starting fresh (no Cursor muscle memory to overcome)

-- You are an enterprise that wants Codeium’s SOC 2, IP indemnity, and team-management features at a competitive price
+• You are an enterprise that wants Codeium’s SOC 2, IP indemnity, and team-management features at a competitive price

 Stick with Cursor if:

-- You have Cursor muscle memory and your team is on it
+• You have Cursor muscle memory and your team is on it

-- You want the largest community / most tutorials / most .rules patterns
+• You want the largest community, most tutorials, most .rules patterns

-- You need bring-your-own-key for maximum model flexibility (Cursor’s BYOK is more mature)
+• You need bring-your-own-key for maximum model flexibility (Cursor’s BYOK is more mature)

-- You want the most polished overall experience
+• You want the most polished overall experience

 The bottom line

-Windsurf is what Cursor would feel like if you stripped away two years of accumulated polish and added a more aggressive agent.
+Windsurf is what Cursor would feel like if you stripped away two years of accumulated polish in some places, added a more aggressive default agent, dropped the price by 25%, and made a few specific bets (browser preview, better memory retention) that pay off in real workflows.
 Whether that trade is good for you depends on what you value.
 For me, Windsurf lives on a side machine as a hedge — Cursor remains the daily driver, but I want to know what the alternative feels like in case I need to switch.
-After two months, my read is: Codeium’s bet on Windsurf is working, but the gap to Cursor is closing slowly, not flipping.
-Worth knowing about; not yet a reason to switch unless price or specific Cascade features are decisive for you.

 See our Cursor review and Cursor vs Copilot comparison for context.